Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

     rm quorum-raft-state raft-*
     ```

-    This will force RAFT to refresh the cluster state based on the latest information in the `static-nodes.json` without losing any of the blockchain history/data.
+    This will force Raft to refresh the cluster state based on the latest information in the `static-nodes.json` without losing any of the blockchain history/data.

 1. Migrate the Node's data to the new location.